 - Propoxyphene (Darvon)

 - Meperidine (Demerol)

 Painkiller Addiction Treatment

 Addiction to painkillers (opioids) is not uncommon, especially among young adults and teens.
 Behind marijuana, Vicodin (a type of painkiller) is the most abused prescription drug, according to the National Institute on Drug Abuse.
 When painkillers are abused, they can cause severe breathing complications and even death.
 They should not be combined with alcohol or other medications that may also slow breathing, such as barbiturates and antihistamines, because the combination could result in life-threatening respiratory problems.

 It is essential that young adults or any individual with a painkiller addiction seek treatment before the addiction gets worse.
 Talbott Recovery can help.
 We offer a variety of addiction treatment programs for adults over age 18.
-We have campuses in the Atlanta, Dunwoody and Columbus, GA areas that have programs to fit you or your loved one’s specific needs.
+We have campuses in the Atlanta and Dunwoody, GA areas that have programs to fit you or your loved one’s specific needs.